Osage language: Basic vowels

-Usually in fast speech, the /a/ is pronounced [ə].
-This assimilation occurs after a stressed syllable, or at the end of a word.
+Usually in fast speech, unstressed /a/ is pronounced [ə].
+This occurs after a stressed syllable, or at the end of a word.
 For example: céska [tsɛ́skə] 'cow', tóa [tóə] 'this one'.

 Nasalized vowels

 There are three vowels that carry this feature: [ɑ̃] [ĩ] [õ].
 It is quite common for nasalized [ɑ̃] to become a nasal [õ] and vice versa.
 Non-nasalized vowels can be heard as nasalized as well.
 In general, vowels tend to become nasalized adjacent to another nasal vowel or consonant when there is no intervening obstruent.
 On the other hand, final nasal vowels tend to become oral.
 However, nasal vowels are always short, regardless of their position.